 In any case, nearly all of that wasted heat eventually gets to the skin to be either radiated or convected away; or the heat goes into warm air inside the lungs to be exhaled.
 We can do some rough calculations regarding these things.

 For heat radiated away, there is a standard equation that describes this so-called Black Body Radiation.
-The Stefan-Boltzmann Law is that the amount of radiation is equal to a constant (called the Stefan-Boltzmann constant, s) times the area of surface times the FOURTH power of the absolute temperature.
-For a situation where a radiating object is within a room which is at a lower temperature, it becomes = s * A * (T14 - T24).
+The Stefan-Boltzmann Law is that the amount of radiation is equal to a constant (called the Stefan-Boltzmann constant, σ) times the area of surface times the FOURTH power of the absolute temperature.
+For a situation where a radiating object is within a room which is at a lower temperature (which radiates energy back to the body), it becomes = σ * A * (T14 - T24).
 (We are leaving out here the constants regarding the emissivities of the surfaces involved, assuming them both to be 1.0).

 If all of a human's skin were at the same temperature, this could be easy!
-We have around 20 square feet of surface area (A) and the constant is 0.1713 * 10-8 Btu/sf/hr/°R4.
-The head is maintained at a fairly high temperature, to ensure clear thinking in case of emergency!
+An adult man has around 20 square feet of surface area (A) and the Stefan-Boltzmann constant is 0.1713 * 10-8 Btu/sf/hr/°R4.
+The head is maintained at a fairly high temperature, to ensure that the brain is capable of clear thinking in case of emergency!
 The arms and legs tend to be cooler.
-The way the body does this is by restricting or permitting blood to flow freely to different areas.
+The way the brain-body does this is by restricting or permitting blood to flow freely to different areas, by squeezing tiny muscles which are next to or around each blood vessel.
 (When someone falls in very cold water, the body attempts to nearly completely shut down blood flow to the limbs, to try to conserve body heat for the brain and torso where it is urgently needed.)

 There is also water vapor in the exhaled breath.
 As the air is inside the lungs, the relative humidity there quickly rises to 100%.
+(This is actually IMPORTANT to the body in getting rid of a lot of the roughly one pound of water that is produced as a waste product of the body's basal metabolism each day, the other waste product than carbon dioxide.)
 Therefore, water along the walls of the lungs evaporates into the air to be exhaled.
 This is additional heat energy that gets carried away.
 Using standard analysis, the partial pressure of the saturated water vapor at 98.6°F is around 0.9 PSI.
 This defines the (weight) proportion of the water vapor and the dry air to be around one to 27.
 We will not go through all the math here but it is pretty simple to determine how much weight of water vapor is exhaled per hour.
 Most of the energy is involved in evaporating the water into water vapor, but then it also has to be warmed from the inhaled breath air temperature up to the 98.6°F that gets exhaled.
 Evaporating sufficient water at room temperature and then raising it to 98.6°F for the 6 liters of air represents around 1/25 pound of water per hour being evaporated and heated, or around 40 Btu/hr.
-The heat of vaporization of water is around 1,000 Btu/pound).
+(The heat of vaporization of water is around 1,000 Btu/pound).

 Between these two components of the exhaled breath, we have around 47 Btu/hr or 12 Calories/hr lost due to EXHALED BREATH.
 We must remember that this was based on a 68°F room, and standard (waking, sedentary) rates of breathing and depth of breathing.
 For example, during sleep, the respiration rate generally slows down and becomes more shallow, so those heat losses become less, while during heavy exercise or exertion, respiration becomes faster and often deeper, so that greater heat losses in the breath occur then.